dshinzie-zz/humancode/README.md

 * GET '/chat', params: username

 ## Instructions
 Post requests must have the username and text parameters.
 The timeout parameter is optional.
-The post request will respond with the id the made object
+The post request will respond with the id of the made object

 ```
 {